swing-research/Glimpse/README.md

 ```sh
 curl -O -J https://drive.switch.ch/index.php/s/fWBUmtZjozwpN9W/download
 ```
-After downloading the datasets, you need to sepcify the training, test and OOD directories in config.py script.
+After downloading the datasets, please sepcify the training, test and OOD directories in 'config.py' script.

 ## Experiments
 ### Train
-All arguments for training are explained in config.py.
+All arguments for training are explained in 'config.py'.
 After specifying your arguments, you can run the following command to train the model:
 ```sh
 python3 train.py
 ```